Gun Control (a Legislative Issue)

 If we are in one of these deadly situations and we do not evaluate things correctly or take the proper actions, we could end up killing innocent bystanders, friends or family, or getting ourselves killed.
 Therefore, if we want to keep and to bear a firearm, then we should be required to get the proper training and to prove that we can not only hit a target in a firing range, but also can handle ourselves in various situations where various other individuals could be around.

-About half the states in the U.S. allow individuals to openly carry some types of firearms, either with or without the need to get an open carry license.
+About half the states in the U.S. allow individuals to carry openly some types of firearms, either with or without the need to get an open carry license.
 In general, this is a bad idea.
 Research has shown that the presence of a visible gun makes us more aggressive.
 In addition, with all the active shooter incidents that now occur each year, it is hard to know whether someone openly carrying a gun has bad intensions.
 There have been several instances in recent years related to someone openly carrying a gun where innocent individuals have been shot or killed.

 Let's take a situation where there are a few individuals in some place who are openly carrying guns.
 What if someone mistakes you for an active shooter?
 What if that person had a gun?
 What if there was an active shooter and you shot someone with a gun, who turned out not to be the active shooter?
 What if you did shoot the active shooter, but then the cops mistake you for the active shooter?
 Unless we can come up with ways to keep us safe when individuals openly carry guns, we really should not allow it.